Lanayx/Oxpecker/src/Oxpecker/README.md

 `EndpointHandler` function has full control of the incoming `HttpRequest` and the resulting `HttpResponse`.
 It closely follows [RequestDelegate](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.requestdelegate) signature, but in F# style.

-`EndpointHandler` normally should be regarded as a _terminal_ handler, meaning that it should write some result in response (but not necessary).
+`EndpointHandler` normally should be regarded as a _terminal_ handler, meaning that it should write some result in response (but not necessary, as described in composition section).

 ### EndpointMiddleware